-A couple of weeks ago when Brandy and I went to the spa for the afternoon, we left as one always does after a massage and spa day, looking like greased rats.
+A couple of weeks ago I went to the spa for the afternoon with a friend, we left as one always does after a massage and spa day, looking like greased rats.

 Now, I’m all for essential oils (actually just ordered my starter kit and am getting into this whole oil thing!) and I do love a good rub down (um, who doesn’t?) but when they get all up in your head and neck area there’s just no avoiding the fact that you’re going to leave the place looking like you either took a grease shower or spent the whole day in bed with sex hair.